-Make your favorite cup of coffee even better with our delicious and simple homemade Paleo Vanilla Coffee Creamer that’s completely vegan and keto friendly!
+Make your favorite cup of coffee even better with our delicious and simple homemade Paleo Vanilla Coffee Creamer that’s completely vegan and keto-friendly!
+This might be the best paleo coffee creamer you make, and it’s easy to customize to fit your tastes.

 I am picky about my coffee, just like I’m picky about the jeans I wear.
 It takes me a while to find the right pair of jeans, sometimes I’ll try on 20 pairs before I find the pair that fits me just right.

 Coffee and creamers are about the same way for me.
-I used to not be a big coffee drinker until recent years, but I have grown to be quite particular about my coffee and dairy free coffee creamer and milk.
+I was not a big coffee drinker until recent years, but I have grown to be quite particular about my coffee and dairy free coffee creamer and milk.

-Nothing ruins a good cup of joe like icky dairy-free milk that’s too sugary or too watery, so I am pretty picky about my milk and creamer, too.
+Nothing ruins a good cup of joe like icky dairy-free milk that’s too sugary or watery, so I am pretty picky about my milk and creamer.
 I usually use unsweetened almond milk in my coffee along with a great naturally sugar free creamer.

 I love brewing my own high quality low-acid coffee and adding a great sugar free and dairy free Vanilla Coffee Creamer.
 Give me some homemade cold-brew coffee or fresh roasted Dark Canyon Coffee with dairy free milk and creamer and I’m set!